 At a Glance

-• Tasks: Lead the bid process from planning to submission in a dynamic environment.
+- Tasks: Lead the bid process from planning to submission in tech and construction sectors.

-• Why this job: Be part of a vibrant team shaping strategic projects and enhancing your skills.
+- Why this job: Be part of strategic projects that shape the future while enhancing your skills.

 The predicted salary is between 40000 - 52000 £ per year.